 Downtown Liberty is loaded with murals.
 On this tour we will discover murals of paint and tiles, housed inside and outside that silently tell the rich stories of Liberty and Clay County from Lewis and Clark to present time.
 Tour meets at the fountain in front of City Hall, 101 E Kansas St.

 September 7 - Jewell & Lightburne Districts

 One of the most popular walking tours!
 This area was the first addition to the Town of Liberty in 1839.
 See some of Liberty's oldest and most beautiful homes and learn about the earliest residents in the city.
-Tour meets at the Second Baptist Church parking lot, Missouri and Kansas Streets.
+Tour meets at the corner of Kansas and Leonard Streets.

 October 5 - Fairview Cemetery